thycotic/dsv-docs/product/quickstart/policies/index.md

 ### Create DevOpsTeam1's Client Credentials for an Application

-Using the role that we just created with the dev "devopsgrp1-role1", we will create client credentials.
+Using the role that we just created with the devopsusr1 "devopsgrp1-role1", we will create client credentials.
 The credentials will be associated with the role and inherit the permissions that the role has been delegated

 1. Add the role to the "devopsgrp1policy_1" Policy.
 We will use the "update" flag to add the role as an additional subject of the policy.